 The first thing is to assess her amount of flow using her history of soaked sanitary products.
 Next you need to know whether or not she has postural symptoms (dizzy or palpitations with standing).
 Finally, reassure her that you and she will work together to solve the heavy bleeding problem.

 It is a good time to do a pelvic.
 Infection is a rare cause for menorrhagia but requires urgent treatment of more than flow.
-A speculum exam will allow you to see the rare cervical or vaginal lesions that are a cause for heavy bleeding.
+A speculum exam will allow you to see the rare cervical or vaginal lesions that could also be a cause for heavy bleeding.

 What medical ways can I treat menorrhagia?

 Although the most commonly used first therapy for menorrhagia is an oral contraceptive, the evidence that they are effective is slight.
 That is especially true in perimenopause (10).
 Cyclic progestins have been used to treat menorrhagia but they have not been adequately tested in randomized controlled trials (11).
 However, a randomized trial of high-dose, longer-term cyclic norethisterone (5 mg TID cycle days 5 to 26) compared with a progestin-releasing IUD showed that flow was reduced by 87% (12).
-Despite lack of multiple trials, based on what is known of the natural history of menorrhagia, and that increasing progesterone exposure causes a decrease estrogen receptors, progesterone or progestin therapy are appropriate for the outpatient treatment of menorrhagia.
+Despite lack of multiple trials, based on what is known of the natural history of menorrhagia, and that full dose progesterone exposure (oral micronized progesterone [OMP] in a dose of 300 mg at bedtime) causes a decrease estrogen levels (in premenopausal women) and a decrease in estrogen receptors in general, progesterone or progestin therapy are appropriate for the outpatient treatment of menorrhagia.

-If a woman gives a history of anovulatory androgen excess (acne and unwanted facial hair) or says that heavy bleeding has been going on for "all her life" or for many months, it is a good idea to start progestin therapy continuously rather than cyclically.
-I usually treat with continuous high dose progestin/progesterone therapy for three months.
-Following that, a cyclic treatment with higher dose medroxyprogesterone or OMP days 12 through 27 of the cycle for six more months is prudent.
+The exception to the longer cycle cyclic OMP or MPA in premenopausal women, if a woman is still premenopausal but gives a history of anovulatory androgen excess (PCOS) with acne and unwanted facial hair or says that heavy bleeding has been going on for "all her life" or for many months, it is a good idea to start OMP/MPA therapy continuously rather than cyclically.
+In either perimenopause of with PCOS, I usually treat with continuous full dose OMP/MPA (300 mg/10 mg) for three months.
+Following that, a cyclic treatment with OMP or MPA days 14 through 27 of the cycle for six more months is prudent.
 Give your patient the Cyclic Progesterone Therapy handout.

-If your patient is perimenopausal, is over 40 or has ever had menorrhagia and will be in a remote area or traveling, I suggest supplying her with medroxyprogesterone 10 mg for 16 days and information about what she can do for heavy flow.
+If your patient is perimenopausal, is over 40 or has ever had menorrhagia and will be in a remote area or traveling, I suggest supplying her with OMP/MPA in usual doses for 16 days urge her to carry ibuprofen and be prepared to treat herself initially for heavy flow.

 What can I do for a menorrhagia emergency if other measures are insufficient?

 Thankfully there are two further acute medical therapies for menorrhagia that have been shown to be both safe and effective in controlled trials and have been tested in randomized trials in comparison with hysterectomy or endometrial ablation.
 One therapy is the use of tranexamic acid which acts to increase the activity of the fibrin system (13) and the other is the levonorgestrel-releasing IUD, Mirena®.
-I believe that both tranexamic acid and the LNG-IUD should be given along with ibuprofen and with a physiological dose cyclic progesterone therapy.
+Although these combinations have not been scientifically evaluated, it makes sense to give either tranexamic acid or insert the LNG-IUD will continuing with standard heavy flow ibuprofen use and with a physiological dose cyclic progesterone therapy.

 Tranexamic acid is used post operatively or for bleeding disorders.
 Because it is not commonly used, you should look up in a drug reference book.
 It is given in a dose based on the weight of the patient every four hours for two or three days of heavy flow.
 It has been shown to be superior to a non-steroidal agent such as ibuprofen (13) and to reduce flow by about 50% (14).
 I suggest continuing the progestin/progesterone therapy as above but add tranexamic acid if the flow remains or becomes very heavy despite it.